hughobrien/psu-constitution/README.md

 		3. ULSU Council

-		4. C&S Council
+		4. Clubs and Societies Council

 4. Clubs and Societies

-	1. A PSU Representative shall sit as a voting member of the Clubs & Societies Executive to contribute to the decisions made by C&S Executive in the interest of Postgraduate Students.
+	1. A PSU Representative shall sit as a voting member of the Clubs and Societies Executive to contribute to the decisions made by Clubs and Societies Executive in the interest of Postgraduate Students.

-	2. A Clubs & Societies Representative shall sit as a voting member of the PSU Executive, representing the views of Clubs & Societies and bringing forward information where necessary to ensure informed decisions are made by the PSU Executive.
+	2. A Clubs and Societies Representative shall sit as a voting member of the PSU Executive, representing the views of Clubs and Societies and bringing forward information where necessary to ensure informed decisions are made by the PSU Executive.

-	3. The C&S representative on the PSU executive will work to promote and engage with postgraduate students about clubs and societies.
+	3. The Clubs and Societies representative on the PSU executive will work to promote and engage with postgraduate students about clubs and societies.

-##  Schedule VII: Commission of Arbitration for PSU & ULSU
+##  Schedule VII: Commission of Arbitration for PSU and ULSU

 1. There shall be a commission of arbitration, hereafter known as the Commission, whose role is to make judgements on: